 Could you tell us about Ellipsis AM's offer and how it has developed?

 Ellipsis AM specialises in convertibles, and this management division has constituted our historical foundation since 2003, when we launched the first European convertible index fund.
 The Overlay & Volatility division specialises in the listed derivatives and hedging strategies of an equity portfolio that we have marketed since 2008.
 In 2012, we boosted our expertise by creating a credit division whose issuer risk analyses feed all management teams, and an allocation division that contributes to the analysis of the macro-economic environment with a view to defining the asset allocation strategy.
+In 2019, we launched a global convertible fund.

 How does Ellipsis AM set itself apart from the competition, do you think?